Tom-Jank/Tom-Jank/README.md

 - 👯 I’m looking to collaborate on anything interesting, but mainly web apps.

-- 💼 Currently working at Deloitte Automotive DevOps Studio in Poznań, Poland
+- 💼 Currently working at Apilia in Poznań, Poland

 <p align="left">